dan1229/django_dans_notifications/docs/models.md

   - Admin editable templates and emails
 - `send_email` function to actually send emails and handle object creation.
   - `NotificationEmail.objects.send_email(...)`
+    - **Enhanced Email Delivery**: Emails are sent asynchronously using a thread pool with automatic retry logic for improved reliability.

 ## `NotificationBasic`

 - Meant to model a generic notification stack internal to the application, i.e., a notification stack in your application.